ndlevinzon/API-Wrappers-for-Python/README.md

-//TinderAPI
+//API Wrappers for Python

 //Introduction
 Hello!
-This is a Tinder API Wrapper and Scraper written entirely in Python!
+This is a collection of API Wrappers and Tools I have Created in Python!
-This project has no affiliation with Tinder Inc. or its partners.
+This project has no affiliation with the API's source or its partners.
-I have found great personal use from this code in training CNN and OR algorithms.
+I have found great personal use from these codes in training CNN and OR algorithms.
 Please use with care and have fun!
 I would love to know how you use this data in your own Neural Networks!
 -NDL, 2020

 //Installation
-Binary Install

-  On Ubuntu systems, apt-get can be used to install TinderAPI:

-    sudo apt install TinderAPI

 Source Install